tanvirIqbal/EFCodeFirst/README.md

 Migration Scenario
 1. Adding a new class
-...a.
+    a.
 Add a new class in the Project
-...b. make it public
+    b. make it public
-...c.
-Add a DbSet of this class (If not added, the migration class will be empty) ...d. add-migration AddCategoriesTable
+    c.
+Add a DbSet of this class (If not added, the migration class will be empty)
+    d. add-migration AddCategoriesTable
-.........If AddCategoriesTable migration already exists, .........`add-migration AddCategoriesTable -Force` ...e. update-database
+        If AddCategoriesTable migration already exists,
+        `add-migration AddCategoriesTable -Force`
+    e. update-database
 2. Modifying an existing class
 ...Scenario
 ......a.
 Adding a new property